 If you have someone to discuss your current situation with, don’t hesitate to do that.
 If you are more comfortable in solving your stress privately, take it out of your mind by writing it down in a diary.
-I was surprised how helpful it can really be.
+I was surprised by how helpful it can be.
 Sometimes people can be judgmental.
-Even the most understanding and loving friends have a tendency to judge once in a while.
+Even the most understanding and loving friends tend to judge once in a while.
 That is why a quiet time with you, your pen and a piece of paper sometimes can do you far more good than a long talk over a coffee about how your current situation might suck.

 Be Wise Enough to Avoid Swearing

 It is a common delusion that swearing helps you in releasing your stress fumes, where, in fact, it only makes you more aggressive, unreasonable and out of balance.
 Never dump your stuff on others around you; it might make things worse.
 Find a sustainable way to release your anger and the feeling of unfairness.
 Let your emotions away in a peaceful manner.
 Go for a run.
 It helps.
 Meditation will always calm you down, and some peaceful music will help to enhance its positive effect even more.
 Try it.
 Or run yourself a nice bath with bubbles and some salts and light up some candles.
 Water will wash away your stress and will relax your body while the candlelight will rid you of any remaining negative energy.
 Nothing but serenity will appear afterward.